+The Trinity: God Beyond, Among, and Within - leading us into inclusive and relational community with a focus on social justice.
+If that's your understanding and experience of God, then you, too, can still identify yourself as trinitarian.
 But let us never forget that God is indeed a Divine Mystery.
 For there is always something just beyond our knowing, beyond our understanding, beyond our sense of certainty.

 Saying that, I encourage you to reflect upon how you articulate your experience of God, and your understanding of the nature and character of God.
-How you answer that will strongly influence your beliefs and actions - and yes, therefore, how you relate to others.
+For how you answer that will strongly influence your beliefs and actions - and yes, therefore, how you relate to others.